The Elovaters: Castles (2021)

 The Elovaters released their third full-length album, Castles on August 13, 2021 on their own imprint Belly Full Records.
 It was produced by Johnny Cosmic and recorded at Stick Figure's Great Stone Studios in Oakland, California in only 16 days.
 Jackson Wetherbee said [it's the] "most eclectic album we've ever done.
 I've brought in more singer/songwriter stuff.
 We weren't trying to be overly reggae on this album."
 Starting in March, they released singles from the upcoming album which features reggae artists The Movement, Brother Ali, G. Love & Special Sauce, Keznamdi, Stick Figure, Luke Mitrani, and St. Maarten reggae group, Orange Grove.

 Jackson Wetherbee of The Elovaters performs at Union Transfer in Philadelphia on January 11, 2025.

 Endless Summer (2023)

 In June 2023, The Elovaters announced their fourth studio album, Endless Summer, which was released on July 28.
 Starting in March, they released singles, "All Her Favorite Songs" (feat.
 Little Stranger), "Sunlight", "M.I.A., and "Come and Get It".
 The 14-track album was produced by Danny Kalb with additional production and songwriting by Nick Bailey.
 It was engineered by assistant Marco Ramiez at Sonic Ranch in Tornillo, Texas and mastered by Chris Gehringer at Sterling Sound in Edgewater, New Jersey.
 The cover features artwork by Laihha Organna, who designed the band's single covers.
+The album was released on July 28, 2023.
 The band went on tour with Shwayze and Surfer Girl to promote the album in fall 2023.

+On October 18, 2024, a deluxe edition of Endless Summer was released.

+Shark Belly Motel (2026)

+The Elovaters released the single "Sky High" in July 2024, featuring Jared Watson of the Dirty Heads, plus several other singles intended for a new album.
+The album Shark Belly Motel was announced in early 2026 and features 18 tracks.
+It was released on May 15, 2026.
+It has been described as an evolution from Endless Summer that includes sharper hooks, polished production, and a broader emotional range.